 St John's Research Centre

-The Research Centre programme includes projects, workshops, seminars and lectures, and a prestigious annual lecture series, as well as offering opportunities for visiting scholars to spend time in the Centre.
-In the last five years, the programme has included work on Arabic poetry, European law, plasma-astrophysics, and European forests, among other issues.
-Current projects funded by the Centre include research on reading, formal Darwinism, and global youth.
-The Balzan project, jointly funded by the Balzan Foundation and by the College, is also part of the Research Centre.
+The Research Centre programme includes projects, workshops, seminars and lectures, and a prestigious annual lecture series.
+In the last five years, the programme has included work on Arabic poetry, European law, plasma-astrophysics, European forests, Formal Darwinism, Urban youth, and Legalism, Anthropology and History, Eye Movement in Literary Reading, Publishers and Writers in Shakespeare's England and Interpeting Eddic Poetry, Data Sharing in Neuroscience.
+The Balzan project, jointly funded by the Balzan Foundation and by the College, was also part of the Research Centre.

 The College operates several different Research Grant Schemes for its Senior Members.